Rosehip Oil: Complete Guide for Brightening & Skin Radiance

 - Apply water-based serums (if using)

-- Dispense 2-4 drops of rosehip oil into palm
+- Dispense 2–4 drops into palm

 - Warm between hands and press gently into face and neck